shaneNum/qr-mod-FIX/README.md

-# QR-Mod
+# Quantum Realm Mod

-Huge content expansion mindustry mod solely made for RPs.
+A Mindustry mod solely dedicated for roleplaying and builds, filled with way too many stuff.

-Official mod of The Quantum Realm.
+*Made by Adrift, and help from several others*